vitorgalvao/tiny-scripts/README.md

 ### gfv (gif from video)
 Script to make animated gifs from a video file

-### gifmaker
-Script to make animated gifs from sequences of images, with control over FPS

 ### human-media-time
 Script to calculate the total running time of multiple media files, presenting the output in a human-readable way